Action #1297

 Just saw you code.
 You just divided by time, which leaves the issue about the division by MeV and sr. Have you checked that you get the right spectral normalization of your background model?

-#6 Updated by Lu Chia-Chun almost 10 years ago
+#6 Updated by Lu Chia-Chun over 10 years ago

 after romoving bin→size()